 Richard Carney, et al. v.
 West TeleServices, Inc., et al. was filed on October 31, 1997 in the 131st Judicial District Court of Bexar County, Texas.
-Plaintiffs seek certification of a class consisting of all hourly employees of the Company, Inbound, Outbound, and West Telemarketing Insurance Agency, Inc. Plaintiffs allege that they were not paid for all compensable work performed by them during their employment.
+Plaintiffs seek certification of a class consisting of all hourly employees of the Company, West Telemarketing Corporation, West Telemarketing Corporation Outbound, and West Telemarketing Insurance Agency, Inc. Plaintiffs allege that they were not paid for all compensable work performed by them during their employment.
 Plaintiffs seek recovery under the theories of quantum meruit, common law fraud, common law debt, conversion and civil theft.
 A partial summary judgment was granted to the defendants on March 8, 2000 on breach of express contract and civil theft and on all claims against the individual defendants.
 On May 12, 2000, the court certified a class of plaintiffs and other similarly situated hourly employees of the Company and several of its subsidiaries that allege they had not been paid for all compensable work performed during their employment.
 On July 7, 2000, defendants filed a brief for an interlocutory appeal of the certification order.
 On November 1, 2000, the San Antonio Court of Appeals reversed and remanded the certification order back to the district court for further proceedings.
-The plaintiffs also amended their petition to allege on quantum meriut as a theory of recovery.
+The plaintiffs also amended their petition to allege quantum meruit as a theory of recovery.
 On November 21, 2000, the district court entered an order modifying its May 12, 2000 order granting class certification.
-The Company filed a notice of appeal of the amended order, which remains pending.
-No claims remain in the lawsuit that allow for an award of punitive damages under Texas law.